jupyter-server/enterprise_gateway/README.md

 * `/api/sessions` (session CRUD, for associating information with kernels, discovery disabled by default, see `--list_kernels`)
 * `/_api/activity` (activity metrics for all running kernels, enabled with `--list_kernels`)

 Discounting features of the kernel gateway (e.g., token auth), the behavior of these resources is equivalent to that found in the Jupyter Notebook server.
-The kernel gateway simply imports and extends the handler clases from Jupyter Notebook.
+The kernel gateway simply imports and extends the handler classes from Jupyter Notebook.

 ## `notebook-http` Mode